Text Us to Get Started!

 You can ask the court for a remedy, including a temporary injunction, permanent injunction, monetary award, restraining order, settlement negotiations, etc.

 A criminal or civil claim in court will be costly.
-It might be preferable to send further correspondence warning of the legal repressions of continued infringement.
+It might be preferable to send further correspondence warning of the legal repercussions of continued infringement.

 If you receive a desist letter, cease the alleged infringing action and contact an attorney immediately for guidance.
 They can assist you in avoiding the involvement of a court.

-There are numerous benefits of utilizing a cease and desist letter.
-Because they can be utilized to warn an infringer of potential legal consequences, they can help the parties avoid litigation.
+There are numerous benefits to utilizing a cease and desist letter.
+One benefit is to warn the infringer of potential legal consequences, which can help the parties avoid litigation.

 A party may provide a desist letter answer indicating that they will cease infringement, preventing the need for further legal action.